wilsonliaows/docs/product-updates.md

 - **Added delete functionality for lookup tables**

   **What's new:** We have added the ability to delete **all data from lookup tables** without the need to delete the table entirely.
-Access this by clicking on the three-dot menu icon on the last column of your lookup table.
+Access this by clicking on the `...` menu icon on the last column of your lookup table.

 - **Added delete functionality for custom adapters_schema**